TexZK/bytesparse/README.rst

 stored.

-In order to be easy to use, its interface should be close to that of a :class:`bytearray`, which is the closest pythonic way to store dynamic data.
+In order to be easy to use, its interface should be close to that of a ``bytearray``, which is the closest pythonic way to store dynamic data.
-The main downside of a :class:`bytearray` is that it requires a contiguous data allocation starting from address 0.
+The main downside of a ``bytearray`` is that it requires a contiguous data allocation starting from address 0.
 This is not good when sparse data have to be stored, such as when emulating the addressing space of a generic microcontroller.

-The main idea is to provide a :class:`bytearray`-like class with the possibility to internally hold the sparse `blocks` of data.
+The main idea is to provide a ``bytearray``-like class with the possibility to internally hold the sparse `blocks` of data.
-A `block` is ideally a tuple ``(start, data)`` where `start` is the start address and `data` is the container of data items (e.g. :class:`bytearray`).
+A `block` is ideally a tuple ``(start, data)`` where `start` is the start address and `data` is the container of data items (e.g. ``bytearray``).
 The length of the block is ``len(data)``.
 Those blocks are usually not overlapping nor contiguous, and sorted by start address.